Alpana Sengupta: Marriage

 Alpana married Mick Taylor a Sitar maestro of the United Kingdom.
-They have performed together in several tours.
+They have performed together on several tours.
 A disciple of Imdad Hussain and Imrat Khan, Cambridgeshire-based Mick Taylor had been suffering from cancer for some years, and died on June 21, 2018, leaving behind his wife Alpana, son Arun, and grandchildren.

 Recognition

 On June 8, 2018, Alpana Sengupta was named amongst the people across the Anglia region honoured by the Queen in the Birthday Honours list.
 She was presented the MBE (Member of the Order of the British Empire) in the 2018 Queen's Birthday Honours List for her services to South Asian Dance.